 The Initial Assessment was advertised for public comment between 22 March 2006 and 3 May 2006.

-Nine submissions were received during this period and a summary of these is included in Attachment 3 to this Report.
+Nine submissions were received during this period.
+The Draft Assessment was advertised for public comment between 9 August 2006 and 20 September 2006.
+A total of ten submissions were received.
+A summary of the submissions is included in Attachment 3 to this Report.

-FSANZ has taken the submitters' comments into account in preparing the draft assessment of this application.
+FSANZ has taken the submitters' comments relevant to food safety into account in preparing the Final Assessment of this application.
 Specific issues relating to glyphosate-tolerant lucerne J101 and J163 have been addressed in the report.
 The major issues raised are discussed here.